 Dangers of Fertilizers

 Nutrients added to the soil by agricultural interests to increase crop yields pose one of the largest sources of soil pollution.
 Rain can wash these nutrients out of the soil into lakes and ponds.
 There they promote the growth of algae and other harmful plants.
 They increase microbe levels, and reduce the oxygen content of the whole body of water.
-On land, fertilizer-based soil pollution causes a wide variety of problems due to poisoning, such as burned roots, stunted growth, and mineral deficiencies.
+On land, fertilizer-based soil pollution causes a wide variety of problems due to poisoning, such as:

 Salt Contamination in Soil

 Salinization of the soil is a common pollution problem caused by irrigation in arid and semi-arid climates.
 This irrigation causes salts to build up in the soil.
 This eventually makes the soil unable to grow most crops.
 Salts are very difficult to remove from soil, so this is a pernicious problem.

 Soil pollutants eventually leach their way through the soil and into groundwater.
 This pollutes local water sources, including wells and springs, making the water dangerous to drink and for local wildlife and plants.

 Heavy Metal Pollution